Embracing Islam can be a life-changing experience.

-Do we earn their trust by befriending them, respecting their opinions and helping them through difficulty much like good friends would do?
+Can we earn their trust by befriending them, respecting their opinions and helping them through difficulty?

-Or do we continue to berate them for their mistakes; chastise them for their ignorance; and ignore them when they are in need, with the excuse that they are just “troubled teenagers?”
+Or do we continue to berate them for their mistakes, and ignore them with the excuse of “troubled teenagers?”

 As parents of the youth of this chosen religion, we have to realize that education spans further than the walls of the classroom.
 The youth surrounding the Prophet were continuously surrounded by adults, not by their peers.
-They learned hands on how to deal with business transactions, travelling for dawah, teaching those who were illiterate (regardless of age) and engaged in household chores the way adults would do.
+They learned hands on how to deal with business transactions, traveling for dawah, teaching and engaged in household chores the way adults would do.

-The Prophet was also adamant in protecting the youth in public, honoring their opinions during debates, even against the wisest of Muslims and allowing them to join him on even the most dangerous entourages.
+He was also adamant in protecting the youth in public, honoring their opinions during debates.
 The youth surrounding the Prophet were definitely very involved in society.

 Parents nowadays should not just categorize their teens as hormonal teenagers.
-For new Muslims, it is vital to read up on how Prophet Muhammad kept the teenagers around him in good company, always enjoining them in doing good deeds and encouraging them gently to ward off evil.
+For new Muslims, it is vital to read up on how Prophet Muhammad kept the teenagers around him in good company.
+He always enjoined them in doing good deeds and encouraging them gently to ward off evil.

-The upside of a Muslim family coming together to Islam is that parents and children can learn together and teach each other as they journey along to becoming better Muslims.
-Even if older children decide not to follow their parents’ choice in faith, they still need to be treated with love and respect in light of the Sunnah, as in time they may open up to the beautiful faith and its stance on the importance of the youth.
+The upside of a Muslim family coming together to Islam is that parents and children can learn together.
+They can teach each other as they journey along to becoming better Muslims.

 Prophet Muhammad recognized the youth as important individuals of society.
-They were encouraged to learn and grow by participating in business trades, much like Anas ibn Malik; scholarly discussions, much like Ali; and negotiations across nations, much like Usamah ibn Zayd; who led the Muslim army, including men who were old enough to be his grandfathers, at the tender age of fifteen.
+They were encouraged to learn and grow by participating in business trades, scholarly discussions, and negotiations…

 Becoming a Muslim family, together, changes a person’s mindset on how they view teenagers.
-Instead of individuals who are either too young to make their own decision; or individuals who should be doing homework in order to earn straight A’s that will determine their success; or individuals who should be “enjoying” life through partying and gossiping about celebrities, or being obsessed about reality television stars; the youth should be encouraged to be strong and active members of society.
+Instead of individuals who are either too young to make their own decision; or individuals who should be doing homework…, the youth should be encouraged to be strong and active members of society.

 The youth of today do not face the challenges of the youth of the companions.
-But they do definitely face a whole suite of fitna (temptations) and conflicting identities in their own right.
+But they do definitely face a whole suite of temptations and conflicting identities in their own right.

 For new Muslims, it is also important for their teenagers to find comrades of a feather, regardless of age and culture.

-As long as the new Muslim youth find a strong sense of belonging in Islam and a thriving Muslim community, their priorities as Muslims will be set on the right track and they will be able to achieve the same glory as the youth who surrounded Prophet Muhammad in the golden years of Islam.
+As long as the new Muslim youth find a strong sense of belonging in Islam and a thriving Muslim community, their priorities as Muslims will be set on the right track.
+They will be able to achieve the same glory as the youth who surrounded Prophet Muhammad in the golden years of Islam.